 1. Simmer the raspberries in water for approximately 5 minutes until soft and falling apart.

 2. Remove from heat and strain through a sieve to remove the seeds.
 Push down with the back of a spoon until only the seeds remain.

 3. Pour the raspberry sauce back into the saucepan then add the honey and gelatin powder and stir well.

 4. Return the raspberry sauce to a low heat and mix until the gelatin has dissolved and the raspberries return to a vibrant colour.
 Do not boil.

 5. Remove from the heat and allow to cool to below 40°C / 104°F

 6. Pour raspberry sauce over the back of a spoon onto the yogurt cheese layer.

 7. Place whole raspberries on top to decorate and refrigerate until set firm.

-Dollop cultured cream and a few extra raspberries on top.
+Dollop homemade cultured cream and a few extra raspberries on top.